 One participant shared, “The training was very important.
 Most of the people have some background [on modern slavery], but now…they were enlightened more.”

-As a result of the training, 20 representatives from 16 civil society organizations are better equipped to support communities, survivors, and victims affected by modern slavery through an approach that engages communities, sustains research, promotes advocacy, and establishes a more cohesive anti-slavery movement through knowledge exchange and collaboration.
+As a result of the training, 15 representatives from 9 civil society organizations are better equipped to support communities, survivors, and victims affected by modern slavery through an approach that engages communities sustains research, promotes advocacy, and establishes a more cohesive anti-slavery movement through knowledge exchange and collaboration.
 Given that the organizations represented operate in different realms, including relief, development, and human rights, the training ensures that the anti-slavery response in Kenya is a concerted effort that reaches stakeholders across all levels and localities for maximum impact.

 Participant feedback was obtained during the last session and provided FTS with a better understanding of how it can continue to reinforce its virtual tools to effectively enhance organizations’ capacities.
 Moving forward, FTS Kenya will continue to sustain relationships with the represented organizations and establish partnerships that will build anti-slavery momentum so that vulnerable populations are protected and communities are strengthened.